 The letter of intent first names the seller, the buyer, and the business that is going to transfer ownership.
 The goal is to aim for clarity in good faith so that the terms are laid out before the purchase agreement becomes official.

-Let’s say that you are buyer B selling to Seller S, and the business is a vintage umbrella retail shop.
-The terms would be laid out as thus:
+Let’s say that you are Buyer B selling to Seller S, and the business is a vintage umbrella retail shop.
+The terms would be laid out as follows:

-9. Necessary Dates – The closing date, when does the offer expire or terminate, and times for meetings with the seller.
+- Necessary Dates – The closing date, when the offer expires or terminates, and times for meetings with the seller.

 Refine Your Due Diligence Process With Trembly Law